trevarj/eth-qr-wallet/README.md

 Utilizes libraries from Keystone wallet, i.e Uniform Resources (UR).

 #### Public Key Export
-1. The user will run a command that generates a QR code that can be imported as a watch-only account in an online device wallet.
+1. The user will run `eth_qr_wallet_sign --export` which generates a QR code that can be imported as a watch-only account in an online device wallet.

 #### Transaction Signing
 1. Run command to import mnemonic or seed (user configured).